weidercs/Klicky-Probe/README.md

 * Probe dock (all the printers use the same)
 * Probe dock mount (what attaches to the printer to dock the probe when not in use)

+The CAD with all the files is located [Here](./CAD)

+Common Klicky STL's (parts that are common to all the printers)  are located [here](./Base_STL).
+Printer specific STL are in each printer directory.

+The klipper macros are [here](./Klipper_macros), the RRF [here](./RRF_macros).

-# Probe accuracy
+## Probe accuracy

 The probe accuracy output is better than a range of 0.025mm (difference between highest and lowest), and a standard deviation of 0.01mm.

-# Print Settings
+## Print Settings

-There are no need for supports, recommended settings are 4 perimeters/top/bottom, at least 13% infill, the STL's are already oriented, you only need to send them to the slicer.
+There are no need for supports, recommended settings are 4 perimeters/top/bottom, at least 23% infill, the STL's are already oriented, you only need to send them to the slicer.

 ![](./Photos/Klicky_Probe_recommended_printing_orientation.png)